syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Content.md

 # Setting Sliding Panel Content in .NET MAUI Navigation Drawer

 The drawer pane content is only viewable when the drawer is in the open state.
-Its content can be set as
+Its content can be set as:

 *	Header Content